Generic Name: omacetaxine (oh-ma-se-TAX-een)

 - If placed in a refrigerator, use the syringes within 6 days after you receive them.
 Do not allow food or drinks to touch the syringes.

 - If placed at room temperature, use the syringes within 12 hours after you receive them.

 Do not throw the used syringes, needles, or other supplies in a household trash or recycle container.
 Put all of the used supplies in the biohazard container and return it to your doctor for disposal.

 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.
 Blood tests may be needed to check for unwanted effects.

 Using omacetaxine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
-If you think you have become pregnant while using omacetaxine, tell your doctor right away.
+Use an effective form of birth control to keep from getting pregnant during treatment and at least 6 months after the last dose.
+Men should not father a child for at least 3 months after treatment ends.
+If you think you or your partner have become pregnant while using omacetaxine, tell your doctor right away.

 Omacetaxine can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding: